ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 so fyi im going to be working with my bro in his company that does data sci on medicare data in DC next, but i told him, give me until jan 2026, if nothing works out, lets do that, and im going to learn more python/rust for the next few months

+got people over today so a little busy

 ------------------
 # Oct
 ------------------